EAD vs H-1B | Pros and Cons to Make the Right Decision

 H4 Visa EAD FAQs | Common H4 EAD Questions Answered

-Ultimately, like most immigration comparisons, the best method is the one that fits your situation.
-For example, if you are looking to work temporarily in the U.S. or are interested in transitioning toward a green card, the H-1B might be your best bet.
+Ultimately, like most immigration comparisons, the best approach is the one relevant to your situation.
+For example, if you are looking to work temporarily in the U.S. or are interested in eventually transitioning toward a green card, the H-1B might be your best bet.

 VisaNation Law Group Can Help You Choose